-(1) Includes fees for professional services rendered in connection with the audit of our financial statements for the fiscal years ended July 3, 2011 and June 27, 2010; the reviews of the financial statements included in each of our quarterly reports on Form 10-Q during those fiscal years; and statutory and regulatory agency audits during those fiscal years.

-(2) Includes U.S. and international tax advice and compliance services paid to Deloitte & Touche LLP.
+- (1) Includes fees for professional services rendered in connection with the audit of our financial statements for the fiscal years ended July 1, 2012 and July 3, 2011; the reviews of the financial statements included in each of our quarterly reports on Form 10-Q during those fiscal years; and statutory and regulatory agency audits during those fiscal years. - (2) Includes U.S. and international tax advice and compliance services paid to Deloitte & Touche LLP.

-The Audit Committee of our Board of Directors considered that the provision of the services and the payment of the fees described above are compatible with maintaining the independence of Deloitte & Touche LLP and, formerly, Grant Thornton LLP
+The Audit Committee of our Board of Directors considered that the provision of the services and the payment of the fees described above are compatible with maintaining the independence of Deloitte & Touche LLP.